papermc-hub/velocity/README.md

 ## 🧱 Build information
 [All images](https://github.com/papermc-hub/velocity/pkgs/container/velocity) in this repository are built using:
-`Eclipse Temurin JRE 25 Alpine 3.22`
-and are available for following platforms:
+`Eclipse Temurin JRE 25 Alpine 3.22` as runtime, and are available for following platforms:
 - linux/amd64
 - linux/arm64